SixArm/resume-help/README.md

 * ✅ One page is the most-skimmable and most-scannable in order to land an interview.

-* 🚫 Do not use more than one page, unless you have extensive extras and you know what you're doing.
+* 🚫 Don't use more than one page, unless you have extensive extras and you know what you're doing.

 ☐ Format using bullet points.

 * ✅ Bullet points are easier for a reader to skim, and easier for a scanner to parse.

-* 🚫 Do not use long paragraphs, because they are harder to skim and scan.
+* 🚫 Don't use long paragraphs, because they are harder to skim and scan.

 ☐ Use a proofreader.

 * ✅ A second set of eyes helps you find errors and fix any unclear areas.

-* 🚫 Do not skip this step, because it's so important to being professional.
+* 🚫 Don't skip this step, because it's so important to being professional.

 ## File